-My Dad, who was from Lancashire, remained calm and told Mr Steyn that if he wanted money for the chickens, then he had to bring the chickens to him and he would pay for them.
+My Dad, who was from Lancaster, remained calm and told Mr Steyn that if he wanted money for the chickens, then he had to bring the chickens to him and he would pay for them.

 I don’t know what happened about that – whether he ever brought the chickens – but Mr Steyn left.